-Tarps and panels may be fitted around the cockpit, but there may be no covering above the driver's head, except for the roll cage, nor any panel that shall be moved or swung to safely enter or exit the cockpit.
-Except for such tarps and panels, the appearance and design of cars in this category shall be practical for, and as were used in, OVAL TRACK and SPEEDWAY competition.
+Tarps and Panels may be fitted around the cockpit, but there may be no covering above the driver's head, except for the roll cage, nor any panel that shall be moved or swung to safely enter or exit the cockpit.
+Grille/Nose opening must resemble the documented race car and can NOT be filled.
+Air inlet opening in grille/nose must be a minimum of 30 sq. in. for VOT and 25 sq. in. for MVOT, not including the grille and/or grille bars.